 Why doesn’t songs featuring The Weeknd get enough shine?
 Am I missing something?

 I am one of those people that absolutely loved XXXTENTACION’s “17” album.
-Though short, I felt like it pushed the envelope when it came to creativity, and was beyond riveting as a whole.
+Though short, I felt like it pushed the envelope when it came to creativity.
 On his follow-up effort, “?,” I thought the Floridian regressed a bit, not quite catching my attention like he did on his debut.
-Maybe I was suffering from concussion-like symptoms or simply thought the music I heard on “?” was over my head at the time, cause after several additonal listens, I began to think it was way better than the 6.7/10 rating I gave it on my review.
+Maybe I was suffering from concussion-like symptoms or simply thought the music I heard on “?” was over my head at the time, cause after several additional listens, I began to think it was way better than the 6.7/10 rating I gave it on my review back in March.

 This was a very easy choice for me.
 Maybe it was the fact that I was in Vegas at the time and I had way too many Vodka shots the night before, or perhaps it was my lack of sleep, whatever the case may be, I thought this EP was really good when I first heard it.
 I didn’t think Machine Gun Kelly was amazing on it, but I thought he stuck to a sound that was electrifying enough to keep my interest.
 But let’s be real, there were some major stinkers on this joint, and aside from “Rap Devil,” no other song on that project made it to my iTunes library.
 Sorry guys, I will be better in 2019!